Regression-aware Continual Learning for Android Malware Detection: Experiments

-\myparagraph{CIL Scenario.} In the malware domain, a Class-Incremental Learning (CIL) scenario reflects the emergence of entirely new malware families over time, requiring the model to incrementally learn to recognize new classes while retaining knowledge of previously seen ones.
-For CIL, we conducted our experiments on the \azclass dataset~\cite{park2025malcl}, built with the same criteria as \tesseract (\ie applications collected from AndroZoo, with $p=4$).
-Differently from the DIL setting, the \azclass dataset requires classifying among 100 malware families, which is inherently more difficult than the binary case and prone to catastrophic forgetting.
-The 100 families were split into 10 experiences of 10 classes each.
-For each class, 90\% of the samples were used for training, and the remaining 10\% for testing.
-This process was repeated with 5 randomized class orders.
-The authors extracted Drebin features~\cite{arp2014drebin} from the apps.
-Starting from a total of 1,067,550 features, the ones with variance lower than $10^{-3}$ were removed, resulting in a final feature space of dimension \nfeaturesaz.
+\myparagraph{CIL Scenario.} For CIL, we rely on the \azclass dataset~\cite{park2025malcl}, built with the same criteria as \tesseract (\ie APKs collected from AndroZoo, with $p=4$).
+Unlike the DIL setting, the \azclass dataset requires classification among 100 malware families, which is inherently more difficult than the binary case.
+The 100 families are split to obtain 10 experiences of 10 classes each.
+For each class, 90\% of the samples are used for training, and the remaining 10\% for testing.
+This process is repeated 5 times with randomized class orders.
+We extract Drebin features~\cite{arp2014drebin} from the apps and remove those with variance below $10^{-3}$, obtaining \nfeaturesaz features.

-\myparagraph{Model Architecture and Training.} We used a multi-layer perceptron (MLP) as our main classifier, for which we set a hidden layer of size \hiddendim and an output layer of 2 units for DIL, and 100 units for CIL.
+\myparagraph{Model Architecture and Training.} We use a multi-layer perceptron (MLP) as our main classifier, with a hidden layer of size \hiddendim and an output layer of 2 units for DIL and 100 units for CIL.
 In the CIL setting, output units corresponding to classes not yet encountered during training are kept inactive throughout the incremental learning process.
 We minimize the cross-entropy loss using the SGD optimizer with a learning rate of $10^{-3}$ and momentum of $0.9$.
-We train the models for 30 epochs, and we set the batch size to 32.
+We also consider a linear support vector machine (SVM) implemented in PyTorch to support incremental training.
+The model minimizes the squared hinge loss using SGD with learning rate $10^{-2}$, momentum $0.9$, and weight decay $10^{-4}$.
+We train both models for 30 epochs with a batch size of 32.